cafuego/puppet_tutorial_lca2010/project.markdown

 Starting The Server
 ===================

-<% code :lang => "shell-unix-generic" do %>puppetmasterd --verbose --no-daemonize --modulepath $PWD/repo/modules \
+<% code :lang => "shell-unix-generic" do %>puppetmasterd --verbose --no-daemonize --certdnsnames localhost<% end %>

---confdir /tmp/server --vardir /tmp/server \
+Produces: <% code :lang => "shell-unix-generic" do %>info: Creating a new SSL key for ca
---manifest $PWD/repo/manifests/site.pp --certdnsnames localhost<% end %>
+info: Creating a new SSL certificate request for ca

-Produces: <% code :lang => "shell-unix-generic" do %>info: Starting server for Puppet version 0.24.8
+notice: Signed certificate request for ca
-info: Creating a new certificate request for phage.local
+notice: Rebuilding inventory file
-info: Creating a new SSL key at /tmp/server/ssl/private_keys/phage.local.pem
+info: Creating a new certificate revocation list
-info: Autosign is enabled but /tmp/server/autosign.conf is missing
+info: Creating a new SSL key for pelin.lovedthanlost.net
-info: Signing certificate for CA server
+info: Creating a new SSL certificate request for pelin.lovedthanlost.net
-info: Signing certificate for phage.local
+notice: pelin.lovedthanlost.net has a waiting certificate request
-info: Listening on port 8140
+notice: Signed certificate request for pelin.lovedthanlost.net
-notice: Starting Puppet server version 0.24.8<% end %>
+notice: Starting Puppet server version 0.25.3<% end %>

 Usually runs as 'puppet' but doesn't have to.